MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/migrate-gp-bc-intro.md

 ms.date: 02/29/2024
 ms.custom: bap-template
 ---
-# Migrate Dynamics GP to Dynamics Business Central online
+## Migrate Dynamics GP to Dynamics Business Central online

 Organizations that run their workloads on-premises but are looking to move to the cloud can easily migrate to Dynamics Business Central online.
-By moving to the cloud, users get the benefits of cloud scenarios such as Machine Learning, Power BI, Power Automate, and others to drive suggested actions.
+Moving to the cloud gives users the benefits of cloud scenarios such as Machine Learning, Power BI, Power Automate, and others to drive suggested actions.

 ## What is Business Central?